About the Site

 Caffeinatedcode.com started out in early 2000 as a router/webserver personal project hosted at home using a CyberMax tower PC on a static DSL connection.
 It was pre-wiki, but was intended to be a repository of easily forgotten information: Solaris x86 configuration notes, Oracle admin SQL scripts, unix shell scripts, java code snippets; and also stored some disaster recovery utilities for easy accessibility.

-Nowadays, this is my main personal application server and contains production releases of my tinkerings and non-work projects.
+Nowadays, this site is Dennis' main personal application server and contains production releases of tinkerings and non-work projects.

 This site's original About page read: